VoltRipper

 X3 — the sweet spot (most riders)

-The X3 is the pick for most buyers: the highest score in the lineup (79) for essentially value-tier money (~$3,199), with a touch more power and battery than the MX3, a light ~125 lb chassis, and a street-kit path where your state allows it.
+The X3 is the pick for most buyers: Score 88 for essentially value-tier money (~$3,199), with a touch more power and battery than the MX3, a light ~125 lb chassis, and a street-kit path where your state allows it.
 It's compact, well-supported, and one of the best bikes under $4,000.
-Buy it if you want the best all-around Talaria without overthinking it.
+It no longer tops the lineup on raw Score — the MX5 Pro and Komodo do — but it's still the best Talaria per dollar.
+Buy it if you want the best all-around value Talaria without overthinking it.

 Sting MX3 — the value entry

-The Sting MX3 is the cheapest genuine adult Talaria (~$3,099) and the lightest (123 lb) of the three.
-It gives up almost nothing to the X3 — a hair less power and battery — for about $100 less, and it's one of the best value bikes we track.
-Buy it if you want maximum value and the lightest bike, and the tiny X3 upgrade isn't worth the extra $100 to you.
+The Sting MX3 is the cheapest genuine adult Talaria (~$3,700) and the lightest (123 lb) of the range.
+It gives up almost nothing to the X3 — a hair less power and battery — for about $501 less, and it's one of the best value bikes we track.
+Buy it if you want maximum value and the lightest bike, and the tiny X3 upgrade isn't worth the extra $501 to you.

 Which is right for you?